Expert dental care in Thailand, coordinated for you

 How Long to Stay in Thailand

 Plan for five to seven days.
 Day one covers your consultation, CT scan, and the extraction itself.
 The next five days are for recovery, with a follow-up appointment around day five or six to confirm healing before you fly home.
-If you are removing all four teeth, the same timeline applies — they are all done in a single session.
+If you are removing all four teeth, the same timeline applies.
+They are all done in a single session.

 What Is Included in a Dental Trip